Arrens-Marsous to Estaing via the old pastoral paths

 Notes

-Remember to bring water and rainwear or windbreakers if necessary.
+Remember to bring water, rainwear or a windbreaker if necessary.
 Drinking water is available at the campsite.

-This route is uneven and requires good walking shoes (hiking boots).
+This route is rugged and requires good walking (hiking) boots.

 There are sections of road.
-A quick reminder: if there are one or two of you, stay on the left-hand side of the road facing the cars.
-If you are in a group, it is advisable to walk in the same direction as the cars, following each other in single file.
-In any case, the main rule is to stay on the side of the road and stop when two vehicles pass each other.
+A quick reminder: if there are one or two of you, keep to the left-hand side of the road facing oncoming traffic.
+If in a group, it is advisable to walk in the same direction as the traffic, following one behind the other in single file.
+In any case, the main rule is to stay on the hard shoulder and stop when two vehicles pass each other.

-If the ground is muddy, do not go down into the arboretum on the way back (14).
-It is better to follow the road and return to the morning's starting point (2).
+If the ground is muddy, on the return journey do not go down into the arboretum.
+It is better to follow the road and return to the morning’s starting point.

 Worth a visit

-In Arrens-Marsous, there is accommodation, various activities, restaurants and shops selling regional products.
+In Arrens-Marsous there is accommodation, a variety of activities, places to eat, and shops selling local produce.

 There are plenty of photo opportunities along the route.

-This is the kind of route that gives you an appreciation of the titanic work carried out by our ancestors.
-They had to provide for themselves in these steep areas of the Pyrenean mountains.
+It is the sort of route that gives you an appreciation of the titanic work carried out by our ancestors.
+They had to provide for their own food needs in these rugged areas of the Pyrenean mountains.

 Reviews and comments